Double Yoke: Reception

 D. A. N. Jones wrote in the London Review of Books: "Buchi Emecheta’s novel is dedicated to her 1981 students at the University of Calabar.
 Double Yoke is a tale of student life at that university and evidently the teacher has learned a great deal from her pupils, pulling out passages from their essays and exercises to make her own point about their lives and ideas. ...
 Miss Emecheta is happy to halt her pacey narrative and tell the reader bluntly what she thinks of her characters and life in general.
 This technique, the sermon in parenthesis, is acceptable in skilful story-tellers, like Miss Emecheta."
-In 1985, the novel was considered as new and noteworthy by The New York Times.
+In 1985, Double Yoke was considered among "new and noteworthy" titles by C. Gerald Fraser of The New York Times.